 Whatever skin type you have, these 10 tips are the answer to “how to get clear skin” by helping you make small but important changes to your routine that will lead to a healthier, clearer complexion.

-1. Be Mindful of Your Makeup Routine
+3. Reevaluate Your Makeup Routine

 While makeup doesn’t necessarily cause acne, it can definitely play a role in your skin’s health and appearance.
 Many who struggle with acne use makeup to cover up dark marks, pimples, and scars, but could this practice be worsening your acne condition?
 Not necessarily, but use caution to ensure your cosmetic routine doesn’t negatively affect your skin’s health.
 According to numerous studies, makeup can actually improve the quality of life of acne patients without aggravating the skin, so long as it’s applied correctly.